bkrtoni/aabupaste/README.md

-# aabupaste
+# AABU Paste
-aabu paste is a website help coders to save their codes on the internet.
+aabu paste is a website help coders to save their codes on the internet and transform them.

 [index.php](index.php) show the index page of the site and here you can add your codes.<br>